gpallas16/StateRevi/README.md

 # DiffUtil
 All sounds good but if the setList() is final how do you apply a DiffUtil?
 All pretty simple here too.
-Juse override function getDiffResult in you adapter and you are ready.
+Just override function getDiffResult in you adapter and you are ready.
 ```sh
 public class DiffUtilReviAdapter extends StateReviAdapter<YourListItemModel, YourViewHolder> {
     ...